esm7/obsidian-map-view/README.md

 1. When right-clicking a line with a recognized link, a "Convert to Geolocation" entry will be shown in the editor context menu.
 2. When a recognized link is detected in the system clipboard, a "Paste as Geolocation" entry will be added in the editor context menu.
-3. In the "New geolocation note" dialog, pasting a supported URL will parse the geolocation.
+3. In the "New geolocation note" dialog and map search, pasting a supported URL will parse the geolocation.

 URL parsing rules can be configured in the plugin's configuration pane and requires familiarity with regular expressions.